’90 Day Fiancé’: Laura Jallali Wants To Challenge Qatar’s Culture

-Star of TLC’s 90 Day Fiancé: The Other Way, Laura Jallali, is getting a crash course in Qatari culture and the country’s expectations for women, but she’s not happy about what she’s learning, according to a report from Newsweek.
+Laura Jallali, a star of TLC’s 90 Day Fiancé: The Other Way, is getting a crash course in Qatari culture and the country’s expectations for women, but she’s not happy about what she’s learning, according to a report from Newsweek.

 Laura is married to Aladin Jallali, a 29-year-old personal trainer from Qatar.
 The couple met on the internet and spent several months getting to know each other before Laura flew to meet the man of her dreams.
 While visiting, Laura received a proposal from Aladin, and the 51-year-old woman made the decision to abandon her life in America to move to Qatar permanently.
 However, after moving to Qatar, the reality TV star has learned a few things that has led her to believe the country’s culture needs to be changed.